openshift/rosa/README.md

 Run the following command to delete your cluster, replacing `<my-cluster>` with the name of your cluster:

 ```
-moactl delete cluster -c <my-cluster>
+rosa delete cluster -c <my-cluster>
 ```

-Once the cluster is uninstalled, you can clean up your CloudFormation stack (this was created when you ran `moactl init`) by running the following command:
+Once the cluster is uninstalled, you can clean up your CloudFormation stack (this was created when you ran `rosa init`) by running the following command:

 ```
-moactl init --delete-stack
+rosa init --delete-stack
 ```

 ## Build from source